UMS Announces 10/11 Choral Union Series & Piano Series

 Which events in the season are you most anticipating?
 Let us know in the comments area below.

-Sara Billmann has served as UMS's Director of Marketing & Communications since 1996.
-A former UMS intern, she celebrates her 20th UMS season this year.
+Sara Billmann is UMS's Director of Marketing & Communications.
+A former UMS intern, she has spent half of her life working with UMS.